ClaasBontus/bitset2/README.md

   str_t        prefix;
 };
 ```
-It allows fine tuning the outcome of the function.
+It allows for fine-tuning the outcome of the function.
 In the following
-examples the output is shown in the comments.
+examples, the output is shown in the comments.
 ```.cpp
 bitset2<16>  b16_a( "0000101000011111" );
 bitset2<16>  b16_b;